MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMComputerInformation.md

 ```

 ## DESCRIPTION
-The **Import-CMComputerInformation** cmdlet imports computer information directly into a Microsoft System Center Configuration Manager database.
+The **Import-CMComputerInformation** cmdlet imports computer information directly into a Configuration Manager database.
-For System Center Configuration Manager to deploy an operating system to a new computer with no installed operating system, you must add the new computer to System Center Configuration Manager.
+For Configuration Manager to deploy an operating system to a new computer with no installed operating system, you must add the new computer to Configuration Manager.
-After you import the computer information, System Center Configuration Manager can deploy an operating system.
+After you import the computer information, Configuration Manager can deploy an operating system.

 You can import a single computer by specifying the Media Access Control (MAC) address and computer name, along with the name of a collection.
 This cmdlet adds this computer to the specified collection.